 When the solumedrol days were over, I still had the pain, the numbness, the tingling, the difficulty walking — but now I was jacked up on massive amounts of prednisone and blown up like a balloon.

 But back to Disney World!
 After issues with walking at the airport (and a subsequent wheelchair trip to the gate), we settled into the plane.
 By the time we got off, I was feeling much worse.
-When we got to the hotel, we were pretty much convinced that there was no way I could handle the trip since I couldn’t walk.
+When we got to the hotel, we were pretty much convinced that there was no way I could handle the trip since I couldn’t walk any distance at all.
 We got on the phone and started calling places that rented wheelchairs and scooters.

 This ended up making the trip one that will go down in history.